 Figure 2.10 Preferred Business Travel Alternatives Encouragement of Car Sharing No values are used in figure 2.11 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative preference of incentives to encourage car sharing.
 Responses were fairly flat although staff seem to feel they generally have sufficient information on car sharing.
-Additional support in getting a parking space and emergency transport in the event of a car share being unavailable were most desirable.
+Additional support in finding a car share partner and emergency transport in the event of a car share being unavailable were most desirable.
+Guaranteed parking also featured highly.

 Figure 2.11 Encouragement of Car Sharing

 CAR SHARING

 Reasons for Car Sharing

 No values are used in figure 2.12 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members car share.
-Convenience can clearly be seen as the most prominent reason while cost, time and a lack of suitable alternatives also feature strongly.
+Convenience can clearly be seen as the most prominent reason while cost and time also feature strongly.